 If you notice worms in your dog’s feces, that is a sure sign that they need to be treated as soon as possible.

-If you notice symptoms related to dog digestion, then it is time to make some changes in your dog’s diet.
+If you notice symptoms related to dog digestive issues, then it is time to make some changes in your dog’s diet.

 Large dogs have been shown to digest foods that have highly digestible meats and fermentable fiber much better than other types of foods.